 The mentoring of new faculty should include information about university policies and procedures, department and College or School expectations, the requirements for tenure and promotion, and observations of classroom teaching.
-The mentor/mentoring team should perform a classroom observation of the new faculty member every semester and provide feedback (Article 23.3).
+The mentor/mentoring team should perform a classroom observation of the new faculty member every semester during the first two years and annually thereafter and provide feedback to the new faculty member (Article 23.3).
 In addition, the mentor/mentoring team shall invite the new faculty member to observe their classroom(s) so that a dialogue and sharing of best practices in teaching may occur.
+The new faculty member shall conduct at least one classroom observation of a mentor annually.
 Serving as a mentor counts as university service for evaluation.